reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

     Så må Gjetter gjette et ord på 5 bokstaver
 ```

-A `# language:` header on the first line of a feature file tells SpecFlow what
+A `# language:` header on the first line of a feature file tells Reqnroll what
 spoken language to use - for example `# language: fr` for French.
-If you omit this header, SpecFlow will default to English (`en`).
+If you omit this header, Reqnroll will default to English (`en`).

 You can also define the language in the [configuration file](../Installation/Configuration.html#language).